PFTL/pftl_pelican/content/blog/16_context_manager.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: the-with-command-and-custom-classes
 date: '2019-02-02'
 description: Using the with command and developing classes that support it
-header: '{attach}tobias-fischer-185901-unsplash.jpg'
+image: '/images/tobias-fischer-185901-unsplash_linkedin_qmTUlG.width-800.jpg'
 subtitle: Using the with command and developing classes that support it
-tags: 'Context Manager, With, Custom Classes, Patterns'
+tags: [Context Manager, With, Custom Classes, Patterns]
 title: The with command and custom classes
 ---